dylan-lang/opendylan/documentation/building-with-duim/source/callbacks.rst

 specified using known slot values about the gadget supplied to ``frame-add-task``, and the frame that contains the gadget.
-The ``name`` and ``priority`` values are specified by calling the ``prompt-for-task`` method defined in `See Creating a dialog for adding new items <improve.htm#89811>`_.
+The ``name`` and ``priority`` values are specified by calling the ``prompt-for-task`` method defined in `Creating a dialog for adding new items <improve.htm#89811>`_.
 This method displays a dialog into which the user types the text for the new task and chooses the priority, both of which values are returned from ``prompt-for-task``.